aantron/better-enums/doc/CONTRIBUTING.md

 on a specific compiler.
 Open the `Makefile` file and find the targets for instructions.

+If your pull request does not include any changes to the code (for example, you have changed only documentation), add the text `[ci skip]` to the commit message to prevent AppVeyor and Travis from testing the commit.

 The `make` targets mentioned above depend on the following software:

 - Make